 At Community Access Unlimited, we’re proud to be a DDD Approved Provider in New Jersey.
 CAU owns licensed DDD residential homes in more than a dozen towns in Union County for individuals with developmental disabilities, youth at risk, and individuals with low-income housing needs.
 We offer just about every kind of living accommodation on the market — townhouses, condominiums, single- and multi-family homes, and apartments are available so our members can decide how, and with whom, they live.

 Our options include barrier-free, fully accessible homes for individuals with physical challenges, including properties with roll-in showers, widened hallways, and wheelchair accessible features.

 CAU provides community-based housing and support services in residential neighborhoods for people with intellectual and developmental disabilities.

 Housing options reflect the needs and individuality of members, and residential members are encouraged to become involved in their communities.
 CAU residential staff receive advanced training to support complex medical and behavioral needs.

-Choose from community-based supervised apartments and group homes or in-home support for members who live independently in their owned or rented apartment, condominium, or free-standing home.
+Choose from community-based supervised apartments and DDD group homes in NJ, or in-home support for members who live independently in their owned or rented apartment, condominium, or free-standing home.